springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

    get_time_shift
    subsample
+   node_status
+   get_statuses

 Short Description
 ^^^^^^^^^^^^^^^^^

     - **get_time_shift** (allows us to shift plots to eliminate the effect of early-time stochasticity)
     - **subsample** (allows us to take output given at a stochastic set of times and get output at given times - particularly useful to allow for averageing multiple simulations)
+    - **node_status** returns the status of a node at a given time
+    - **get_statuses** returns the status of a collection of nodes at a given time (in a dict).

 .. _Mathematics of epidemics on networks\: from exact to approximate models: http://www.springer.com/us/book/9783319508047